Groove on Fight: Development and release

-It is the fourth game in the Gouketsuji Ichizoku series.
-The series is known as Power Instinct in the West.

-Artist Range Murata worked on the game and prior entries in the series, also worked on the Saturn title Wachenröder.
+Groove on Fight is the fourth game in the Power Instinct series.
+Artist Range Murata worked on the game and prior entries in the series.
+He also worked on the Saturn title Wachenröder.

-The game uses the 1MB or 4MB RAM expansion cart.
-The game was sold with and without and the 1MB cart.
+The game supports the 1MB or 4MB RAM expansion cart.
+The game was sold with and without the 1MB cart.

-The arcade version of the game was shown at the JAMMA 96 trade show at the Atlus booth alongside a 3D fighter known as Ultimate Domain.
+The arcade version of the game appeared at the JAMMA 96 trade show at the Atlus booth alongside a 3D fighter known as Ultimate Domain.
 The arcade version used the Sega ST-V arcade board.

-The game was released for the Sega Saturn on May 19, 1997 only in Japan.
+The game was released for the Sega Saturn on May 16, 1997, exclusively in Japan.
 The Saturn version has issues with low frame rate and long loading times.

 Reception

-Brazilian magazine Super GamePower gave it a 3.0 out of 5.
+Brazilian magazine Super GamePower gave it 3.0 out of 5.

 GameSpot gave it 6.3 out of 10.
 Viz Media's online magazine J-Pop gave it 3/5.

 Three reviewers for GameFan gave the game scores of 70, 80, 65.
-One reviewer was highly critical of the game, noting that the extra 3MB of RAM the extra memory cart brought should have resulted in a better game, and noted the constant loading times, and animations as the same quality as Street Fighter II.
+One reviewer was highly critical of the game, saying that the 3MB of RAM the extra memory cart brought should have resulted in a better game, and noted the constant loading times, and animations as the same quality as Street Fighter II.
 Another reviewer praised the art and cast of characters, but said that the pace of the game was rather slow and the gameplay was "not bad".
 The last reviewer was more positive about the game, while noting that the animation quality was lacking, and the Super Moves system was easy to abuse.
-Despite this however, they praised the character designs, calling them "stunningly beautiful" and specifically calling out Solis' outfit and praised the gameplay calling it "wacky".
+Despite this however, they commended the character designs, calling them "stunningly beautiful" and specifically mentioning Solis' outfit and praised the gameplay, referring to it as "wacky".

-Three reviewers for the Japanese Sega Saturn Magazine reviewed the game, and gave it okay marks.
+Three reviewers for the Japanese Sega Saturn Magazine reviewed the game, and gave it average marks.
 In an import review for the English Saturn Power magazine, they praised the game saying "Groove on Fight dares to be different and looks and plays well enough to get away with it".

-In 2003, Edge magazine's Retro special issue called the game derivative, and criticized the loading times and low frame-rate.
-Despite this they said it was a decent alternative to Capcom fighting games.
+In 2003, Edge magazine's Retro special issue called the game derivative, and criticized the loading times and low frame rate.
+Despite this, they said it was a decent alternative to Capcom fighting games.
 In 2006, Play magazine contributing editor Eric Patterson listed the game's cover art, along with River City Ransom, as his favorite game covers of all time.